 Your provider at the office of Ali Hendi, MD, may recommend a highly effective procedure called Mohs surgery.
 Mohs surgery has a 99% cure rate for cases of basal cell carcinomas while minimizing scarring.

 The procedure is performed onsite at Ali Hendi, MD, and involves the precise removal of cancerous tissue.
 The tissue is then examined under a microscope to ensure all cancer is gone.

 Other treatment options include excision, scraping, or freezing the cancerous tissue.
-For care from skin cancer specialists, call the office of Ali Hendi, MD, today or schedule a consultation online to review your treatment options.
+For care from skin cancer specialists, call the office of Ali Hendi, MD today to review your treatment options.